Science

 Does coffee fruit tea have less caffeine than coffee?

-Yes — about 25mg per cup compared to coffee's 80-100mg.
+Yes — about 25mg per cup compared to coffee's 80-100mg, and less than black tea's ~47mg.
 The caffeine concentrates in the seed (the coffee bean), not in the surrounding fruit.
 This makes cascara a good option for afternoon drinking or for people reducing caffeine intake.
-It's roughly comparable to black tea in caffeine content.
+It's roughly comparable to green tea in caffeine content.

 What does cascara taste like compared to coffee?